-(This is a guest post by our friend, Cynthia Clay of NetSpeed Learning Solutions.)
+(This is a guest post by Richard Fagerlin of Peak Solutions.)

-This program has been submitted to HRCI to be pre-approved for 1 HR (General) HRCI recertification credit hour.
+This webinar has also been submitted to HRCI for credit and is pending approval.